altillimity/X-Band-Decoders/README.md

 - Record a baseband
 - Demodulate with HRD Demodulator
 - Process the soft symbols with HRD Decoder
-- Run the resulting CADU file through the VIIRS Decoder
+- Run the resulting CADU file through the VIIRS Decoder to get VIIRS (imager) data
+- Run the resulting CADU file through the ATMS Decoder to get ATMS (microwave sounder) data